JaeDukSeo/probabilistic-neural-network-in-python/README.md

 # Note
 Found an error in the code did not raise to power of exponent!
+(Credit: aymanemoc1@gmail.com)

 # probabilistic-neural-network-in-python
 This folder contains the simple implementation of probabilistic neural network in python.